NadeefChowdhury/NadeefChowdhury/README.md

 # Nadeef Muttaqin Chowdhury
 ### Programmer, Data Analyst, Web Developer, Aspiring Roboticist

-Hello, everyone.
+<p style='text-align:center'>Hello, everyone.
 I am Nadeef Muttaqin Chowdhury, a self taught programmer, website developer, data analyst and aspiring roboticist.

 Coding has been a passion for me since I was 12.
 I started learning C after reading an article on programming in a teen magazine one day, and looking back now, it has been one of the best decisions I have made in my life.
 I started with basic C programming and I was into robotics since the beginning as an active member of Rajuk College Robotics Club.
 I started participating in robotics-based competitions and by the grace of Almighty, won prizes too.